 - Microeconomics 1

-- Introduction to Politics (continuing from Semester A)
+- Thinking Politically: Introduction to Concepts, Theories and Ideologies (continuing from Semester A)

 Plus one of the following modules: